biohackathon-japan/bh24-getting-shapes-from-large-rdf-inputs/paper/paper.md

 # Extracted Schemas

 During this hackathon, we successfully extracted schemas from a significant portion of UniProt’s graph.
 We used 308 different files from UniProt's dump, which we estimate to contain approximately 15.9 G triples.
 We performed individual extraction processes for each file and subsequently merged the results into a single schema that describes all shapes observed within the dataset.
+The shapes obtained are publicly available.

 Although we executed each partial extraction sequentially, this process could be easily parallelized.
 In our case, each extraction ran for more than two days on a server [should we describe the hardware or detail the execution time?] @Yasunori.

 The results obtained are publicly available [once I fix the consolidator w.r.t. annotations, maybe we should place the shapes somewhere and share them.
 Maybe in this repository.]@Yasunori